List of United States representatives from Arizona

 The following is an alphabetical list of United States representatives from the state of Arizona.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Arizona.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Arizona's congressional delegations.
 It includes members who have represented both the state and the territory, both past and present.
 Statehood was granted in 1912.